 Here’s what real contract conditions involve:

-- Triggering obligations: Conditions precedent must be satisfied before anyone has to perform.
-Like getting a loan approval before buying a house.
+- Triggering obligations: A condition in an agreement that is classified as a condition precedent must be satisfied before anyone has to perform.
+For example, getting loan approval before buying a house.

 - Ending obligations: Termination of duties if certain conditions aren’t met.
 Like an insurance policy ending if you don’t pay premiums.